mikemill/rq_retry_scheduler/README.md

 You can unschedule jobs with `Queue.remove_job`.
 This removes the job from the scheduler queue but does not remove it from RQ.

+### Repeating jobs

+Once a job has been enqueued you can set it to repeat with `Queue.repeat` which takes the job and a `datetime.timedelta` object.
+Additionally you can pass a `max_runs` value to limit the number of times it will repeat.

+If the job is not already in the queue it will be enqueued at the given interval.

+In order to ensure that job results cleanup doesn't remove the job (thus breaking the repetition) the job is copied into a new job.
+The parent job can be accessed via `Job.parent` for the repeated jobs.

+Due to how the jobs are put into the work queues the maximum frequency is controlled by the scheduler's interval.

 ## Scheduler

 In order to move jobs from the schedule queue into the proper RQ queue a scheduler needs to be ran.